Detecting practically significant dependencies in metric spaces via distance correlations: Preliminaries

-In this generality, in particular for stationary processes, this result can be found in \cite{kroll:2022}, though earlier results of this kind are given by \cite{lyons:2013} and \cite{janson:2021} under the assumption of iid data in metric spaces and by \cite{davis_et_al:2018} for strictly stationary and mixing data in Euclidean space.
+In this generality, this result can be found in \cite{kroll:2022}, though earlier results of this kind are given by \cite{lyons:2013} and \cite{janson:2021} under the assumption of i.i.d.\@ data in metric spaces and by \cite{davis_et_al:2018} for strictly stationary and mixing data in Euclidean space.

-By definition, the empirical distance covariance is a $V$-statistic of order $6$ and kernel $h'$.
+By definition, the empirical distance covariance is a $V$-statistic of order $6$ and kernel $h'$ as defined in Eq.\@ \eqref{eq:kern_h'}.
 Thus, using asymptotic theory for $V$-statistics it can be shown \citep{kroll:2023} that under some technical assumptions (most importantly, $(4+\varepsilon)$-moments and absolute regularity), it holds that

 with $\sigma^2 > 0$ if and only if $\mathrm{dcov}(\mathbb{P}^{X,Y}) > 0$ (otherwise, the rate of convergence is of order $1/n$).
 A similar result will be derived in the present paper for a corresponding estimator, say $\mathrm{dcor}_n(X,Y) $, for the distance correlation.
-In principles such results can be used to construct an asymptotic level $\alpha$ test for the hypotheses \eqref{det2} by rejecting $H_0$ for large values of $\mathrm{dcor}_n(X,Y) $.
+In principle such results can be used to construct an asymptotic level $\alpha$ test for the hypotheses \eqref{det2} by rejecting $H_0$ for large values of $\mathrm{dcor}_n(X,Y) $.
 However such a test would require a precise estimation of the asymptotic variance which is difficult for infinite dimensional dependent data.
 In the present paper we circumvent these problems and construct a pivotal test for the hypotheses \eqref{det2} using a sequential version of $\mathrm{dcor}_n(X,Y) $.